You want smart political talk without the meltdowns?

 And then he did the same thing with Richard Nixon.

-I I I mean, there's a history here of the FBI not being uh as good as it should be when it comes to these things.
+So, you know, as much as I admire the FBI and knew at least one agent who lived in my area of Pennsylvania and was a straight arrow, I mean, there's a history here of the FBI not being as good as it should be when it comes to these things.

 Yes.

 Go ahead.
+Go ahead.

-I mean those words kept ringing through my head as I've been working on this over the last couple of work weeks of abuse of power and and I think that that you know these institutions they periodically are corrupted.
+I mean, those words kept ringing through my head as I've been working on this for the last couple of weeks of abuse of power.

 I mean, I think our founding fathers were aware that this would happen.

-I just think after a while these institutions go bad.
+I just think after a while, these institutions go bad.

 We're independent, but now the media has to kind of follow what we're writing on this.